-The solution to the matter lies in the difference between subordination and equality, and this is what Shirane failed to explain.
+The solution to the matter lies in the difference between subordination and equality.
 If we say, for example, that the verse about the spotless chrysanthemum is a metaphor, or an allegory, or a symbol for Bashō’s hostess, but fail to point out that the verse must also function perfectly as a hokku completely on its own and independent of that allegorical use, then we are subordinating the “ordinary” meaning of the hokku to the allegorical meaning.
 If a hokku is strong in its allegorical significance, but weak independent of allegory, then it fails as good hokku.

 It is critical when writing occasion hokku that we do not cross the line into making them meaningful only when applied to the event, in which case they would be mere allegories.
 All too often the old writers of hokku — particularly those used as the first verse of haikai-no-renga did this.
 Instead, they must be fully strong within and as themselves — like the “firefly” verse of Chine-jo — and yet fully expressive of the occasion for which they are written — as we also find in that verse.

 Having said all this, what then, do we do with the occasional old hokku that does use metaphor in some way?
 We find, for example, Bashō’s autumn hokku:

 Yuku aki ya te o hirogetaru kuri no iga